top of page

 Macromolecules (large molecules)

-I'll spend most of the blog discussing macromolecules.
+I'll spend most of this chapter discussing macromolecules, or "large molecules."
 First, let's name them.
-There are four kinds of "large molecules" inside the cell: proteins, DNA, carbohydrates, and lipids.
+There are four kinds of large molecules inside the cell: proteins, DNA, carbohydrates, and lipids.
 These are often referred to as "the molecules of life" since they are the essential building blocks of all living cells.
-Three of the four kinds of macromolecules are "polymers" so we need to define this term first.
+Three of the four kinds of macromolecules are categorized as "polymers" so we need to define this term.

-A polymer is a long molecule made of repeating smaller units--units that are just smaller molecules.
-Let's start with a non-biological example: Let's say we had a string and some beads of six different colors.
+A polymer is just a long molecule made of repeating smaller molecule subunits.
+Let's start with a non-biological example: Let's say we had a string and beads of six different colors.
 We could knot up one end of the string and then slide beads down one after another.
 We'd end up with a polymer ("poly-" means "many") made of monomers ("mono-" means "one") called "beads."
 Note that the beads are not identical.
-They are of different colors.
-But they are similar enough that they can be threaded next to each other linearly to create a "bead polymer" (also known as a bracelet).
+They're of different colors.
+But they're similar enough that they can be threaded next to each other linearly to create a "bead polymer" (also known as a bracelet).

 Macromolecules: monomers combine to create polymers